aayush-debug/Monte-Carlo-Wealth-Simulator/README.md

 4. Run the app as described.

 ## Operating System
-This project is developed and tested on **Windows**.
-It should also work on macOS and Linux with Python 3.7+ and pip.
+This project is developed and tested on **Windows & macOS**.
+It should also work on Linux with Python 3.7+ and pip.

 ## Quick Start
 1. Install dependencies: